||Avg Score Diff

 On Saturday, September 5, 2015, Mike Riley will begin his era as Husker head coach.
 Let’s take a look at the winning percentage for each of his five predecessors.

-There are some major outliers here.
-Solich won 75% of games and was fired after 4 seasons.
+Interesting stuff.
+Solich won 75% of games and was let go after 4 seasons.
 Tom Osborne coached 25 years and could have coached more had he not retired, with a 83.6% winning percentage.
-We will explore this later on with a larger sample size (more coaches) to see how it affects the formula.
-In fact, I may just update this post soon.

 (Hover over the data points to see the exact rank for each year)